wizzlern/drupal-service-structure/readme.md

 - Use the code from /starter-kit to setup a Drupal website.
 - Use sites/default for settings and files.
   - Use the provided (modified) sites/default/default.settings.php.
-  - The provided sites/default/settings.local.php will be included by settings.php
+  - The sites/default/settings.local.php will be included by settings.php
-  - Note that sites/default/files/config_* is already included in the repository.
-This is used by the config_installer profile.
 - Install Drupal using the Configuration Installer installation profile.
+  - Make sure in the step 'Upload config', the configuration directory is /path/to/drupal-root/config-install
 - Check the Status report page (/admin/reports/status) and fix any errors.
 - Check that the site now contains a News content type.
 - Import content by enabling the Wizzlern Example Content module (we_content).